Learn about our travertine floor tiles available near you.

-Thanks to their practicality and beauty, tile and stone are some of the most popular flooring choices for homeowners in the greater Mentor, Painesville, and Willoughby area.
+Thanks to their practicality and beauty, tile and stone are some of the most popular flooring choices for homeowners in the greater Mentor, Painesville, Willoughby, and Cleveland area.
 While ceramic, glass, and dark slate are probably the most common materials for tile, there are many other less “mainstream” choices for people who want their space to look a little more distinct.

 The design experts at Floor Coverings International of Mentor want you to make the best choice for your home, so we’ve put together this rundown of travertine tile, a gorgeous and durable option for any room in your home.

-About Travertine Tile
+About Travertine Tiles

-A type of extraordinarily durable limestone, travertine is the product of naturally occurring mineral springs.
+A type of extraordinarily durable limestone, travertine floor tiles are the product of naturally occurring mineral springs.
 In its purest form, travertine is pure white, but the addition of other substances means that it can come in shades of cream, tan, or even rust and gold.
 If you’re imagining a kind of flecked, matte marble, you’re on the right track (though travertine can also be polished and shiny).

 As a building material, travertine has a long history.
 The Romans used travertine extensively, even choosing it as the material for the famous Colosseum, which is the largest travertine building in the world.

-Why Use Travertine Tile?
+Why Use Travertine Floor Tiles?

 Choose travertine tile if you’re looking for something harder and more durable than wood, laminate, or vinyl.
 Though travertine only has a 3 out of 10 on the Moh Scale of Hardness (1 being a mineral like talc, and 10 being gems like diamond), it’s more than up to the daily wear of kitchens and bathrooms.